-Once the clinical experience prerequisite is satisfied, MEDEX will consider volunteer experience as a way of supplementing and strengthening your clinical experience background.
-Volunteer hours will not replace any paid experience requirement.
+Once the clinical experience prerequisite is satisfied, MEDEX will consider volunteer experience as a way to supplement and strengthen your clinical background.
+Volunteer hours will not replace any requirement for paid experience.

 Q: How recent does my clinical experiences have to be?

 A: MEDEX has a very competitive applicant pool of individuals with recent clinical experience.
 Recent experience is considered as being within the last 2 years.
 There are a few exceptions, i.e., if an applicant has left clinical practice to become a full-time student.
 The strongest applicants are currently involved in health care.

 Q: What types of clinical experiences qualify?

-A: Examples of common, competitive types of clinical experiences include nursing, medical assistants, emergency medical technicians, paramedics, and military corpsmen or medics.
-Other experience includes but is not limited to community health aides, physical therapists, licensed massage therapists, and clinical research.
-For more information about allied health fields that may satisfy the direct, hands on patient care experience requirement please visit the Clinical Experience Prerequisite page.
+A: Examples of common, competitive types of clinical backgrounds include nurses (at any level), medical assistants, emergency medical technicians, paramedics, and military corpsmen or medics.
+Other experience includes but is not limited to community health aides, physical therapists, licensed massage therapists, and clinical research assistants.
+For more information about allied health fields that may satisfy the direct, hands-on patient care experience requirement please visit the Clinical Experience Prerequisite page.